shadoedragon/bookreports/Eason Wonderful Book Reports.md

 ## 2021-08-08

-* (Now In Full Color) Captain Under Pants And The Big, Bad Battle Of The Bionic Booger Boy Part 2: The Revenge Of The Ridiculous Robo-Boogers
+* (Now In Full Color) Captain Under Pants And The Big, Bad Battle Of The Bionic Booger Boy Part 2: The Revenge Of The Ridiculous Robo-Boogers, Dav Pilkey, 2003

+## 2021-08-09

+Nothing

+## 2021-08-09

+* (Now In Full Color) Captain Under Pants And The Purple Potty People